 World Communication Design Day 2012

-by Daniel R, April 27th
+by Nelson James, April 27th

 A couple weeks ago we posted an article on National Grilled Cheese Day.
 Hopefully those that read it got a great recipe for a killer grilled cheese.
 We also included some other crazy holidays but as we researched celebrations in April, I saw that today is World Communication Design Day.